damianhakert/damianhakert.github.io/source/handbook/people-operations/sop/index.html.md

 #### Compensation and Title Changes

 Any change to compensation or title requested by a manager must be approved by processing it in BambooHR.
 The Manager (Reports To) should initiate the change by logging into BambooHR to complete the approval workflow.
-Once initiated, the workflow will push the transaction to the Manager's Manager, the CEO and then, the People Operations Administrator for processing.
+Once initiated, the workflow will push the transaction to the Manager's Manager, the People Ops Business Partner, the CEO, and the People Operations Administrator for processing.

 If you have any questions throughout this process, please feel free to contact People Ops.
 People Ops will confirm the change as the last step in the approval process.
 This ensures that further changes may need to be [processed in TriNet](#changes-trinet) or Savvy to fully process the change.
 People Ops is responsible for seeing the change through to completion.
 Once completed, People Ops sends an email to the person reporting / requesting the change (member's manager or CEO) to confirm this.

-If you feel your title is not aligned with your skill level or you are interested in the career ladder ahead, you should discuss your personal professional development plan with your manager or People Operations Generalist.
+If you feel your title is not aligned with your skill level or you are interested in the career ladder ahead, you should discuss your personal professional development plan with your manager or the People Operations Generalist.

 ##### Process for Compensation and Title Change in BambooHR